meshIQ Blog | Apache Kafka®

 Best Practices for Implementing RBAC

-Here are some best practices we’ve learned for implementing RBAC in Kafka:
+Here are some best practices we’ve learned for implementing RBAC in Apache Kafka®:

 • Define Roles Clearly: Before setting up ACLs, take the time to define what each role should be able to do.
 This prevents confusion and ensures that everyone understands their responsibilities.